 The Siracusa International Institute for Criminal Justice and Human Rights – Privacy Notice

-Personal data means any information relating to a natural person (i.e. name, address, pictures, IP-address etc.)
+Personal data means any information that identifies or enables to identify a natural person (i.e. name, address, pictures, IP-address etc.).

 The Siracusa International Institute is committed to protecting your personal data in accordance with the principles of EU law as outlined in the General Data Protection Regulation (GDPR) 2016/679.